parduino/Femora/docs/introduction/quick_start.rst

 Next Steps
 ----------

-Now that you've created your first model with MeshMaker, you can:
+Now that you've created your first model with FEMORA, you can:

 * Explore more complex geometries
 * Try different materials